 Online donations are becoming an increasingly significant facet of the fundraising efforts of many nonprofits.
 More than ever before, people are using technology to change the way they routinely do a wide variety things.
 Giving financial support to causes they believe in is no exception.

 While online giving doesn’t make up the majority of total gifts made annually in the United States, improving the methods donors can use to give online can help you raise more money in the future.
-Below are some considerations to keep in mind when it comes to the way your nonprofit approaches online giving.
+Below are some considerations on how to get donations online to keep in mind when it comes to your nonprofit’s fundraising strategy.

 Enable Donations on Your Website

 Before discussing how to optimize your site for potential donors, you first need to set up an online donation system that allows those interested to contribute to your cause.
+(We recommend using Stripe as a payment processor.)
 If at all possible, try to incorporate this donation functionality directly into your website instead of directing users to a separate donation site.
 Doing so has a few key benefits.

 Donors Prefer Giving on a Nonprofit’s Website